GSA/search-gov-website/admin-center/display/display-overview.md

 ## Modules

+> These options control what types of search results are returned, and apply to both the hosted search results page and the search results API.

 **On/off options for modules.** Turn on a module to allow searchers to see inline, contextually relevant results for selected content sources based on keyword matches with relevant queries.
 There are eight types of modules.